PavAI-Research/pavai-c3po/README.md

 > Jane - is the default system voice for handle system startup speech
 > Mark - is the user voice for handle user query and response

-Other character user can be call during the conversation
+Other character wake up words call to start conversation with them

-- anthony anthony
+- "anthony anthony"
-- skywalker
+- "skywalker"
-- yoda master
+- "yoda master"
-- princess leia
+- "princess leia"
-- c-3po
+- "c-3po"

 > speak "reset" to clear and start a new conversation
 > speak "say again" to repeat last response audio